Thanh-Truong/vaccation-template-so/README.md

 The Sweden holiday calendar is used by default.
 There is currently no support to change to other countries but please make a feature request if needed.

+The main challenge is that we need to have a reliable source of holidays for different countries.
+There is universal Python package or API that can provide trusted and verified list of holidays for a country.

+Even in the limitation to Sweden, this tool was desgined to cache 10 years of Swedish holidays (2023-2033) due to the uncertainty if the used API is up and free at any given time.
+Of course, cached holidays will come in handy not only for this tool but some others.
+And there is no intension that the tool will survive that long.

 ## How to use vacation list
 By default, a vacation list has 3 tabs in which a tab is correponding to 4 months period.
 (This can be configured in later version)